 A wool rug is a great addition to almost any space.
 Whether it’s the living room, bedroom, study, or dining room, a wool rug adds color and style and also provides warmth and softness.
 However, sometimes a wool rug can become discolored.

 A wool rug can quickly lose its luster, whether it’s from spilled milk, paint, food, sun, or chemicals.
-When cleaning a wool rug, it’s important to know how to clean wool rugs by color so that you can restore their color and beauty.
+When you’re doing wool rugs cleaning, it’s important to know how to clean wool rugs by color so that you can restore their color and beauty.

 Wool rugs come in many different colors and styles, and while they are made entirely of natural materials, they can still run into color issues.
 Of course, each rug is unique, and colors can be affected by the dye used, the rug’s construction, and the process through which the rug was made.